ladybirdweb/faveo-server-images/_docs/helpers/choose-php.md

 ## Introduction

 Welcome to the Faveo PHP Upgrade Guide!
-As part of our commitment to providing a secure and efficient platform, we periodically update our tframework to leverage the latest features and improvements.
+As part of our commitment to providing a secure and efficient platform, we periodically update our framework to leverage the latest features and improvements.
 In this document, you will find step-by-step instructions to upgrade the PHP version for Faveo.

 ## Prerequisites

-Before you proceed with the PHP upgrade, ensure that:
+Before you proceed with the PHP upgrade, please ensure that:

-- You have a backup of your Faveo application and its associated database.
+- You have a backup of your Faveo application File System and its associated Database.

 - Your server meets the system requirements for the target PHP version.